-A factorial experiment with a completely randomized design was conducted to evaluate growth parameters and flavonoid content, using three replications.
+A factorial experiment with a completely randomized design was conducted and replicated three times to evaluate growth parameters and flavonoid content.
 Each experimental unit consisted of three plants.
 Data analysis was carried out through ANOVA in MiniTab17, and Tukey's test was applied for mean comparisons in all experiments (Radhakrishnan et al., 2012).